kiwi8sully/lactdprofile.sh/README.md

 ### Command line.

 For command line usage or a headless setup you may find the comments and lactd function in lactd_profile.sh usefull :)

+or have a look at the wiki ref:https://github.com/kiwi8sully/lactdprofile.sh/wiki